 The Baltimore Orioles

 The Orioles, more affectionately known as the Birds or the O's to the city's serious fans, is Baltimore's Major League Baseball team.
 Get to know the O's here and learn how to plan a sports-filled trip to Baltimore.
-The O's 2017 home opener is April 3 against the Toronto Blue Jays in what will be a lively battle of the birds.
+The O's 2018 home opener is March 29 against the Minnesota Twins.

 Orioles Game Schedule & Tickets